This article is part of a larger series on Retail Management.

 It can be tempting to fill your display with all your best products so you can showcase as much as possible.
-At the end of the day, this strategy will drive eyes away from your display and can even leave the impression that your brand is cluttered and disorganized.
+At the end of the day, this will be cluttered, disorganized, and unappealing to your audience.

-Another tip is to take a look at your display once it is assembled and ask yourself whether there is anything you can remove that would not take away from the overall impression.
+Another tip is to take a look at your display once it’s assembled and ask yourself whether there is anything you can remove that wouldn’t take away from the overall impression.
 This will help you parse out unnecessary and distracting elements.
 Don’t be afraid of minimalism—sometimes it’s all you need to create something stunning.

 One of the best ways to promote engagement with your window display (and thus drive foot traffic) is through interactive elements.
 This might look like a QR code that people can scan to sign up for your emails, a screen-printed social media handle on the outside of your window, videos that customers can scroll through, or even augmented reality technologies.

 For example, the home goods brand Clas Ohlson installed large screens in its store windows that customers could control with their phones.
 People could scroll through its product catalogs, see the latest deals, and even make purchases right there.
-Because its display was so innovative, it was able to attract new customers and create relationships with shoppers who didn’t even step foot in its store.
+Because its display was so innovative, it attracted new customers and created relationships with shoppers who didn’t even step foot in its store.